 The NBA season is long.
 Fantasy basketball is closer to fantasy baseball than anything else, in that the consistently attentive and active managers often rise to the top.
 My best and most entertaining fantasy hoops seasons haven't been defined by my best players, but rather rewarding free-agent pickups and finding sleepers who finally woke up with strong stats.

-Being on the early edge of Pascal Siakam's brilliant breakout campaign last season proved memorable and rewarding.
+Being on the early edge of Bam Adebeyo's brilliant breakout campaign last season proved memorable and rewarding.

 Embrace the long season and stick with your roster, even if your team starts out slowly, as proactive management will enhance your roster and improve your experience.